-Focus: Evaluate integration of public safety and public school response to an then it is highly likely that it will also necessitate the evacuation of surrounding neighborhoods in the city and county.
+While many institutions have plans for complete evacuation of their campuses, NMSU has worked with regional partners at the Doña Ana County/City of Las Cruces Office of Emergency Management to have an integrated large-scale evacuation plan.
+If there is an emergency that is so large that it causes the evacuation of the over 600 buildings and 5 square miles that make up the Las Cruces and DACC Espina campuses, then it is highly likely that it will also necessitate the evacuation of surrounding neighborhoods in the city and county.
 As such, an evacuation plan that only focuses on the university without coordination of surrounding entities would fail in actual emergencies.
 Complicating this issue is the large number of students who are not from close locations, to include over 1,000 students from foreign countries.
 These individuals cannot simply be told to "leave and go home".
 Current plans for a campus-wide evacuation include use of the NMSU Emergency Notification System, coordination with the regional Office of Emergency Management, and sheltering in other cities (due to insufficient hotel and shelter space within the Las Cruces area, particularly when hotels close to campus must be evacuated and when NMSU has the largest shelter facilities in the region).
 Per the regional plan, law enforcement personnel will be responsible for carrying out the actual evacuation, but will rely heavily on other resources for coordination, communication, transportation, sheltering, and related assistance.